Offering stipends vs. salary increases vs. HRAs

 What is a stipend?

 A stipend, sometimes called a lifestyle spending account, is a fixed amount of money employers offer their employees.
 Employees can use their stipend to help pay for various expenses.
-Common expenses stipends can cover include those for work, travel, living, wellness, and more.
+Common expenses stipends can include those for work, travel, living, wellness, and more.

-For example, you could give your employees the following:
+For example, you could offer a:

 Employers often offer stipends as an employee benefit because they provide flexibility, allowing employees to use their allowance to best suit their individual needs.
 Instead of an employer selecting a one-size-fits-all benefit, stipends empower employees with more control over how they use their benefit funds.